FACapplicants/summer2024/users/jackcasstlesjones/new-personal-website/readme.md

 - **[OlympiaTree](https://olympiatree.netlify.app/)**

   - Made using React, this project involved translating [this](https://qph.cf2.quoracdn.net/main-qimg-2bd602d9041eff7f417ea6dd81fbaf42) family tree, found on Quora, into [this](https://imgur.com/a/hNC6BUC) grid layout using Figma.
-I hand-coded the grid into React, using components to style the lines and give each God their own information card.
-The information cards were designed in Figma and the descriptions adapted from [Theoi](https://www.theoi.com/).
-UUIDs are used for each God to dynamically generate and display the God Info Cards.
+Following this, I hand-coded the grid into React, using components to style the lines and give each God their own information card.
+I also designed the information cards in Figma, hard-coded the description for each God, adapted from copy on [Theoi](https://www.theoi.com/).
+This project also utilised UUIDs for each God.
+These are generated at the start of every session, which is what enables the God Info Cards to be displayed.

 - **[Random Fact Generator](https://jackcasstlesjones.github.io/random-facts/)**

-  - Inspired by [altl.io](https://www.altl.io/), this simple fact-generator uses the [Facts API](https://api-ninjas.com/api/facts) from API Ninjas.
-Designed to be responsive and visually appealing, it served as a learning project for APIs and asynchronous coding.
+  - I love a good bit of trivia.
+This simple fact-generator was inspired by [altl.io](https://www.altl.io/) and utilises the [Facts API](https://api-ninjas.com/api/facts) from API Ninjas.
+I wanted it to be responsive and aesthetically pleasing, and many of the design choices used in my portfolio were first explored here.
+I made this after my first foray into APIs and asynchronous coding.

 - **[Humble or Noble](https://jackcasstlesjones.github.io/humble-or-noble/)**

-  - A project based on a game where foods are categorised as 'humble' or 'noble'.
-It uses a hard-coded object with 738 foods and the [Unsplash](https://unsplash.com/) API to fetch and display images.
-Includes logic to handle image retrieval and API rate limits.
+  - This project originated from a game I played with friends, where we decide/debate whether a certain food is 'humble' or 'noble'.
+This very simple project has a hard-coded object containing 738 foods.
+I then used splice() to both remove a food from the object, ensuring zero repeats in a session, and return a string to display the food and make a call to the [Unsplash](https://unsplash.com/) API.
+Depending on the food, this can result in an accurate picture being displayed, but often something unrelated will come back.
+If there is nothing returned, another call to the API will be made and that food will be skipped.
+To qualify for the Unplash API's production rate, I had to ensure that all artists were credited accordingly on the website, and apply using the Unplash processes.

 ## JavaScript Functionality